 2. Project description (maximum of four pages)

-3. Statement of connection to mind, brain, or behavior (maximum of one page)
+3. Statement of connection to mind, brain, and behavior (maximum of one page; see guidance document)

 4. List of project collaborators, including faculty, staff, and students, with a brief indication of their role in the project